arieh/Events/README.md

 In order to see more simply look at the code.

+###Important note
+The library *does not support multiple pseudo events*.
+This is by design - the pseudo events hide complex logic and function-wrapping.
+Doing `addEvent:once:delayed(1000)` might look nice, but hides the fact that it uses 3 levels of function wrapping.
+By default, The library would simply fail to assign the pseudo event properly (will try to match `once:delayed` which doesn't exist), and will log an error to the console.
+However, you can make the librart throw exceptions for multiple pseudo events by setting the `Events.strict` flag to true.

 ##Latched events
 Latched events are events that once fired once will dispatch automatically afterwards.
 Examples for such events can be a 'load' event, or a 'domready' event.
 If any arguments were passed, they will be passed on as well.
 For example: